jjangga0214/hasura-cli/README.md

 ## Installation

-You can just simply download it through npm or yarn.
+You can just simply instrall hasura-cli through npm or yarn.
 Note that this package follows version of the [**Original Hasura CLI**](https://github.com/hasura/graphql-engine/tree/master/cli).
 If you want to check its releases, go [here](https://github.com/hasura/graphql-engine/releases).

 ```bash
 # latest version